Be Part of our History, Tradition, and Spirit

 Lagging behind modern industrial competition the factory was almost lost to history when Matta Art & Craft, a local creative startup at the time, undertook its revitalization by shifting focus to the art market that it maintains today.

-Under the determined guidance and creative vision of Mega Puspa Karang, Matta Art & Craft not only revived the factory’s cement tile production by adding dozens of house-mixed colors and hand-crafted motifs, but also rapidly increasing the tiles’ popularity through mere word-of-mouth.
-Read more about Mega Puspa Karang, the quiet but keen local artist who started it all here…
+Under the determined guidance and creative vision of Mega Puspa Karang, the quiet but keen local artist, Matta Art & Craft not only revived the factory’s cement tile production by adding dozens of house-mixed colors and hand-crafted motifs, but also rapidly increasing the tiles’ popularity through mere word-of-mouth.

 Production continued at the original factory until 2013 when it moved to a newly built factory near Jl.
 Kaliurang in the Pakem area.
 Through all the ups and downs Pabrik Tegel Cap Kunci continues to produce these tiles, carrying on their history, our history, and pleasing generations.